michaelbarley/new-starter-demo-project/3_Vue.js_refactor.md

 This not only makes your codebase easier to maintain but also enhances consistency across your application.
 If you decide to change the look of your buttons, you only need to update the "Button" component, and all the buttons across your application will be updated.

+## Breaking Our Static Site Into Components
+In the context of our static HTML and CSS website, we can identify the following components, each of which encapsulates specific functionality and can be reused as needed.
+Identifying these components will significantly reduce code duplication and improve the maintainability of the website as it evolves:

+**Header**: The topmost part of the site, containing the site's logo and the shopping cart.
+It's a component you're likely to use on every page of your site.
+- **Navigation**: A subcomponent of the Header.
+This encapsulates the navigation links, allowing users to move between different sections or pages of the site.

+**Slider**: An image carousel/slider component, often found in the Hero section of a site.
+This component can showcase multiple images or banners in a rotating fashion.

+**NewArrival**: A component that displays the newly arrived products.
+This can be useful on e-commerce or retail sites to highlight new products.
+- **ProductCard**: A subcomponent of the NewArrival section.
+It represents each individual product, encapsulating product details like image, name, and price.

+**Review**: A component showcasing customer reviews.
+A crucial part of e-commerce and service-oriented sites where customer feedback is displayed.
+- **ReviewCard**: A subcomponent of the Review section.
+It represents each individual review, encapsulating the reviewer's name, rating, and comments.

+**Services**: A component displaying the various services the site offers.
+Each service is presented in a consistent, clear format.
+- **ServiceCard**: A subcomponent of the Services section.
+Each ServiceCard represents a specific service, providing details like service name, description, and perhaps an associated icon or image.

+**LoginForm**: A standalone component representing a user login form.
+It encapsulates fields like username and password and possibly options for social login or forgot password.

+**Footer**: The footer of the page, containing various information and links.
+It's a standard component for virtually every website.
+- **Contact**: A subcomponent of the Footer.
+It represents the contact information section, typically containing email, phone number, and address.
+- **GetHelp**: A subcomponent of the Footer.
+This section provides help-related links, such as FAQs, return policy, or customer support.
+- **OurStores**: A subcomponent of the Footer.
+It represents a section displaying physical store locations if applicable.
+- **Newsletter**: A subcomponent of the Footer.
+This section allows users to subscribe to the site's newsletter, fostering ongoing engagement.

+By breaking down our static HTML site into these reusable components, we ensure that each piece of functionality is encapsulated, maintainable, and easy to manage.
+If we need to change the appearance or functionality of one of these components, we only have to make the change in one place.
+This approach promotes consistency across the site, reduces the likelihood of errors, and makes the code easier to understand and work with.